-Enhanced cooperation under Regulation 1257/2012 of 17 December 2012 implementing enhanced cooperation in the area of unitary patent protection is being used to establish the unitary patent (UP).
+Enhanced cooperation under Regulation 1257/2012 of 17 December 2012 implementing enhanced cooperation in the area of unitary patent protection was used to establish the unitary patent (UP).
 Also termed the European patent with unitary effect, the UP will be a single patent right covering all the states that take part in the enhanced procedure.
-It is expected that the UP will cover 26 of the 28 Member States (excluding Croatia and Spain who have not taken part in the enhanced cooperation procedure so far).
-However, although Poland participated in the enhanced cooperation, since Poland has since indicated that it will not sign the UPC Agreement establishing the Unified Patent Court (UPC), UPs will not be enforceable there as only the UPC will have jurisdiction over them.
+It is expected that the UP will cover 24 of the 27 Member States.
+This means all Member States save Croatia and Spain who have not taken part in the enhanced cooperation procedure so far, and Poland which, although it participated in the enhanced cooperation, has since indicated that it will not sign the UPC Agreement establishing the Unified Patent Court (UPC), and thus UPs will not be enforceable there (only the UPC has jurisdiction over UPs).

-The application process for UPs will be the same as that for a standard EP: centrally via the EPO.
-In fact the application for both will be the same with the European patent granting and then the proprietor having the option to select unitary protection rather than a bundle of national rights.
-Once the UPCA is in force any new EP application or EP application that is already in the EPO system can be converted into a UP within a month of grant (the EPO cannot start granting UPs until the UPC system is in place).
+The application process for UPs will be the same as that for a standard EP, ie centrally via the EPO.
+In fact the application process for both EPs and UPs will be the same.
+At grant the proprietor will have the option to select unitary protection rather than a bundle of national rights.
+Once the UPCA is in force any new EP application or EP application that is already in the EPO system can be converted into a UP within a month of grant (nb the EPO cannot start granting UPs until the UPC system is in place).

-Even if a UP is used, if full European coverage is required then separate EPs will need to be obtained for non-EU EPC states: Norway, Turkey and Switzerland (as they are not EU MSs they cannot be part of the UPC/UP system) and also for any MSs which have not taken part in the enhanced cooperation procedure (currently Spain and Croatia) or which have not signed up to the UPCA (currently Spain, Poland and Croatia).
+European patent coverage: Even if a UP is used, if full European coverage is required then separate EPs will need to be obtained for non-EU EPC states: the UK, Norway, Turkey and Switzerland and also for any EU Member States which have not taken part in the enhanced cooperation procedure (currently Spain and Croatia) or which have not signed up to the UPCA (currently Spain, Poland and Croatia).
 National patents will still be available from national patent offices and will be litigated in national courts.

 On 15 December 2015 the EPO announced that it had formalised a series of agreements into a complete secondary legal framework comprising the implementing rules, budgetary and financial rules, the level of the renewal fees and the rules concerning the distribution of the renewal fees between the EPO and the participating member states.